VPN Review: TunnelBear

 Customer Support

-TunnelBear has a clearly-organized help center which offers users a number of FAQs and guides.
-To gain direct assistance, it is necessary to file a support ticket, since no live chat is available.
-TunnelBear still scores owing to the friendly responses we received from the support team, which had a real personal touch.
-As customers, we felt truly heard, which is always important.
+TunnelBear has a clearly organized help center offering DIY users plenty of FAQs and guides.
+To get live support, it's necessary to file a ticket, since no live chat is available.
+Thanks to the friendly and personal responses we received from its support team, TunnelBear did well in our books.

-The attentive "support bear" responded to us within 10 hours with a detailed response to our query, even throwing in some jokes for good measure.
+The attentive "Support Bear" responded to us within 10 hours with a detailed response to our query, even throwing in some jokes for good measure.

 Free | 3 Years | 1 Year | |